Please fill out the contact form, below, and let us know a little about you.

 Saturday - Sunday: Closed

-ABA services are provided in our small private school, serving individuals from the age of two to 21.
+ABA services are provided in our small private program, serving individuals from the age of two to 21.
 Although many have a diagnosis of autism or other developmental disability, we also serve typically developing children whose behavior has limited their ability to succeed in public school.

-We primarily utilize Direct Instruction, with some Precision Teaching and other published curricula.
 We are open year-round to better serve our families.
 Staffing ratios are very dense, often 1:1 for individualized skill instruction.
 This is a salaried, 40-hour a week position that requires the ability to author and implement Individual Behavior Plans (IBPs), as well as train and supervise staff who will implement programming.
 Although IBPs are authored to focus on skill acquisition and plentiful reinforcement, physical management is utilized when necessary.

 Here in Rockledge, Florida the climate is generally warm in the winter and hot in the summer.
 Housing is less expensive than the large urban areas of Orlando, Tampa, and Miami, but we are only 60-90 minutes the theme parks.
 Florida has no state income tax.
 Brevard County has Kennedy Space Center, several beaches and outdoor activities, with minimal traffic, reasonable housing and low crime.
 We are 30 minutes from the Florida Institute of Technology, and 50 minutes from the University of Central Florida.

 We offer a very competitive salary, paid holidays, paid time off, Platinum health insurance, an annual conference stipend, tuition reimbursement, access to free CEUs and a safe work environment.
-Successful candidates are, or will become, certified in Professional Crisis Management (PCM) and credentialed with TriCare, participating Insurance companies, and Florida Medicaid.
+Successful candidates are, or will become, certified in Professional Crisis Management (PCM) and credentialed with participating Insurance companies, and Florida Medicaid.

 A great BCBA job for someone who is seeking to return to an active, exciting position, or who is seeking to expand his or her intervention repertoire